Donnie Creek wildfire now nearly double the size of Metro Vancouver as hundreds more properties under threat | CBC News

 Winds are fueling northeastern blaze to within 3 km of Alaska Highway

-The Peace River Regional District issued the latest order covering 370 more properties in remote areas north of Fort St. John Monday as winds whipped up the 4,660-square-kilometre Donnie Creek blaze.
+The Peace River Regional District issued an order for properties east of Highway 97N on Sunday night, along with an evacuation alert covering 370 more properties in remote areas north of Fort St. John Monday as winds whipped up the 4,660-square-kilometre Donnie Creek wildfire.

 The B.C.
 Wildfire Service says more than 140 people are working to contain the lightning-caused wildfire that was sparked on May 12 and is now surpassed in size by only the 2017 Plateau Fire at 5,210 square kilometres and is significantly larger than Metro Vancouver's 2,883 square kilometres.